 Institutions are established ways of doing things.
-It refers to those rules and regulations which in their abstractness focus on the practicality of them by maintaining social interaction and regulated behavior pattern.
-It involves discipline and curbing the human emotions and behavior.
+It refers to those rules and regulations which in their abstractness focus on the practicality of them by maintaining social interaction and regulated behaviour pattern.
+It involves discipline and curbing human emotions and behaviour.
 Recognized usage and procedures are known as institutions of Sociology.

 These established rules help create unity among the members which takes the institution forward.